AkesSpur/advert/README-user-activity.md

 ## Implementation Details

 ### Database Changes
-- Added `last_active` timestamp field to the `profiles` table via migration
+- Added `last_active` timestamp field to the `users` table via migration
-- The field is nullable and cast as a datetime in the Profile model
+- The field is nullable and added to the fillable attributes in the User model

 ### Middleware
 Created a `TrackUserActivity` middleware that:
 - Runs on every web request for authenticated users
-- Updates the user's profile `last_active` timestamp to the current time
+- Updates the user's `last_active` timestamp to the current time
 - Is registered in the web middleware group in `Kernel.php`

 ### Helper Class